-In the course list for the autumn semester 2022 you will find a detailed overview of all the courses available for refugees.
+In the course list you will find a detailed overview of all the courses available for refugees spring semester 2023.

-- Higher secondary school certificate / High school diploma or higher education at university level
+- Document this with a higher secondary school certificate, high school diploma, and/or documentation of higher education at university level

 - English language proficiency at B2 level

-Not sure about which courses or how many credits you should apply for?
-We advise you to read the information given below before you register your application.
+Not sure which courses or how many credits you should apply for?
+Find tips and advice in the information below.

 Course types - open and restricted

-- You can take courses at more than one faculty, provided that you meet the required/recommended previous knowledge.
+- You can take courses at more than one faculty, provided that you meet the required/recommended previous knowledge for the courses.

 - The relevant faculty/department will consider whether you can be accepted to restricted courses during the application process, or if you can be granted admission later.